mhausenblas/ntil/README.md

 All deployments are based on the Docker image [mhausenblas/ntil](https://registry.hub.docker.com/u/mhausenblas/ntil/).

+In order for Twitter watch part to work you'll need to supply your Twitter credentials.
+You can obtain those from creating a Twitter application via [apps.twitter.com](https://apps.twitter.com/).

 ### Playa Mesos

 Ramp up your [playa-mesos](https://github.com/mesosphere/playa-mesos) sandbox, log in and get the ntil app: